irfan129612-prog/Elasticsearch-Threat-Hunting-and-Observability-Engineer/README.md

 # 🚀 Elastic Stack (ELK) Labs

-> A hands-on collection of Elastic Stack (ELK) labs covering Elasticsearch, Kibana, Beats, Logstash, Elastic Security (SIEM), Threat Hunting, Observability, Dashboards, Detection Rules, and Performance Optimization.
+A comprehensive collection of **50 hands-on Elastic Stack (ELK) labs** covering Elasticsearch, Kibana, Beats, Logstash, Elastic Security (SIEM), Threat Hunting, Observability, Dashboards, Detection Rules, Watcher, ECS, and Performance Optimization.

 ---

-## 📌 Repository Overview
+# 📌 Repository Overview

-This repository documents my practical journey of learning and implementing the Elastic Stack ecosystem through hands-on labs.
+This repository documents my practical learning journey through the **Elastic Stack ecosystem**.
+Each lab focuses on a specific feature or component of Elasticsearch and Kibana, gradually building towards a complete **Security Information and Event Management (SIEM)** solution.

-The labs progress from installing Elasticsearch to building a complete SIEM environment capable of log collection, threat detection, security monitoring, observability, and dashboard creation.
+The repository covers everything from installing Elasticsearch to creating a fully functional Threat Hunting and Observability dashboard.

-Every lab contains:
+Each lab includes:

 - 📖 Lab Summary
 - 🎯 Objectives